-Our pupils access a broad and balanced curriculum (age appropriate) that promotes their spiritual, moral, cultural, mental and physical development, and prepares them for the opportunities, responsibilities and experiences of life.
+Our pupils access a broad and balanced curriculum (age and stage of development appropriate) that promotes their spiritual, moral, cultural, mental and physical development, and prepares them for the opportunities, responsibilities and experiences of life.

-We provide opportunities for pupils to develop skills, concepts, attitudes and knowledge that promote their safety, and well-being.
+We provide opportunities for pupils to develop skills, concepts, attitudes and knowledge that promote their safety and well-being.
 The PSHE and citizenship curriculum, incorporating Relationships, Sex and Health (RSHE) education specifically includes the following objectives: